The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Rolling Expiration Dates of

 This experiment aims to establish when websites update the expiration date of their \fbp, depending on the actions performed on the website: reload vs. reload with a \FBCLID included, \ie\ the visit originated from within \FB.
 As a sanity check, in all steps and websites that a cookie is created and stored, we confirm that the expiration date is 90 days after the creation date.
-Furthermore, we check that the difference between expiration dates that were updated is equal to the difference in days between the crawls of each step.
-For example, if website W is crawled on day $i$ and then re-crawled on day $j$, and its \FBP cookie expiration date is updated, this update would be 90+$j-i$ days from day $i$.